 Explore the Amazon River - Book a trip with naturalists who take visitors in primitive dugout canoes along river and Lake Safaris.
 They encounter many communities of local Quecha Indians.
 Parrots and parakeets are both heard and seen in the rainforest canopy.
 It is an unforgettable experience within the natural jungle.

-Surfing - There are a few excellent surf schools on the beaches of Ecuador and also on the Galapagos Islands.
+Surfing - There are a few excellent surf schools which are found along the beaches and also on the Galapagos Islands.
 For beginners there is a surf school package and there are great surfing conditions from December through May.

 Visit the Andes - The capital, Quito, is an interesting city high in the Andean Mountains.
 It is 2,850m (9,350 ft) above sea level.
 It is a sizeable community with a population estimated at over 1.3 million.
 Quito is built on a plateau on the side of the Pichincha volcano.
 The snow-covered peaks all around make a stunning view.
 There is a cable car (teleferico) from which passengers can see the whole of the city from the sky.